The best meat fishing bait is luncheon meat, without a doubt.

-The old faithful, that still catches lots of fish at all kinds of coarse fishing venues, is luncheon meat bait.
+This old faithful still catches lots of fish at all kinds of coarse fishing venues and is versatile enough that it can be used in a variety of ways.

 When using luncheon meat don’t be afraid to experiment with different shapes.